Alexintosh/Efficient-Frontier-2/notes.md

 2. Click button to open risk survey - DONE
   a.
 Fill out risk survey (5 q's) - DONE
   b.
 On Submit, add each answer to the user object stored on the client - DONE
-3. Show input with investment % question & text explaining
+3. Show input with investment % question & text explaining - DONE
-  a. on submit, add to user object
+  a. on submit, add to user object - DONE
-4. Change text with new input asking for company ticker
+4. Change text with new input asking for company ticker - DONE
-  a. on submit, add ticker to user object
+  a. on submit, add ticker to user object - DONE
-  b. post request to server with user obj
+  b. post request to server with user obj - DONE

 var sendToServer = {
   surveyResults: [],